marouane07rid/VV-ESIR-TP3/exercises/assertions.md

  - If we didn't override equals(), it will compare references, so assertEquals behaves the same as assertSame.
  - If we did override equals(), assertSame compares references and assertEquals compares based on how we implement it.

+3 -  - The junit fail method is used to verify that the actual exception will throw an error or the test is failing at the time of development.

 4 - assertThrows (Class<T> expectedType, Executable executable)

  Assert that execution of the supplied executable throws an exception of the expectedType and return the exception.